noraeisner/LATTE/README.md

 ![In and out of transit flux comaprison](https://github.com/noraeisner/LATTE/blob/master/example_output/94986319_flux_comparison.png)

+A plot showing the average in-transit and average out of-transit flux as well as the difference between the two.
+A change in spatial distribution of the flux suggests that the transit-like event is caused by a blend with a background eclipsing binary.
+The data are extracted from the TPFs and corrected for systematic effects using Principal Component Analysis.

 - The average flux of the target pixel file with the locations of nearby stars (magnitude < 15) indicated (GAIA DR2 queried).

 ![Nearby stars](https://github.com/noraeisner/LATTE/blob/master/example_output/94986319_star_field.png)

+A plot showing the location of nearby stars brighter than *TESS* magnitude 17 as queried from the Gaia Data Release 2 catalog and the DSS2 red field of view around the target star.
+The sizes of the markers indicate the positions of the Gaia stars relate to the magnitude of each companion.
+The *Astropy reproject* module is used to align the plots such that north points towards the top of the page.

-- The lightcurves of the 6 closest stars that were also observed by *TESS* (TP files).
+- The lightcurves of the 5 closest stars that were also observed by *TESS* (TP files).

 ![Nearest Neighbours](https://github.com/noraeisner/LATTE/blob/master/example_output/94986319_nearest_neighbours.png)

+Lightcurves of the five two-minute cadence stars closest to the selected target.
+The occurrence of similar transit-like events in nearby lightcurves may suggest that the signal is caused by a background event or a blended eclipsing binary.

 - A lightcurve around the time of the marked event(s) extracted for every pixel in the target pixel file.

 ![Nearest Neighbours](https://github.com/noraeisner/LATTE/blob/master/example_output/94986319_individual_pixel_LCs_0.png)

+A plot showing lightcurves extracted for each individual pixel around the target.
+The data are extracted from the TPFs and detrended using a third order spline fit.
+If the transit-like signal is more prominent in pixels that are not centred on the target star, this suggests that the signal is caused by a blended background eclipsing binary.

-- (optional) Two simple BLS plots.
+- (optional) Two simple BLS plots that look for periodic signals in the data.
 The second with the highest detected signal-to-noise transits from the initial run removed.
 - (in progress, will be available in next release of LATTE) Modelling of the signal using a Bayesian approach with an MCMC sampling.
 This makes use of the Pyaneti code (Barragan et al. 2017).

 **FFI Mode**